sonnn1505/Studying/speaking-park1.md

 Yes, I have experienced very cold weather.
 For example, I visited Sapa in northern Vietnam during the winter, and it was quite chilly, with temperatures dropping close to freezing.

 ### 2. How often is the weather cold where you come from?
-In Ho Chi Minh City, the weather is generally warm and tropical year-round.
-It rarely gets cold here, even during the winter months.
+In Ho Chi Minh City, the weather is generally warm and tropical **/ˈträpəkəl/** <sub>Nhiệt đới </sub> year-round.
+It rarely **/ˈreə.li/**  <sub> Hiếm khi </sub> gets cold here, even during the winter months.

 ### 3. Are some parts of your country colder than others?
 [Which parts?]
 Yes, northern Vietnam, especially areas like Sapa and Hanoi, can get quite cold in the winter.
 The central and southern regions, including Ho Chi Minh City, are much warmer.

 ### 4. Would you prefer to live in a hot place or a cold place?
 [Why?]
 I would prefer to live in a warm place because I enjoy outdoor activities and find it more comfortable.
-However, I do appreciate visiting colder places occasionally for a change of scenery and to experience different climates.
+However, I do appreciate visiting colder places occasionally for a change of scenery and to experience different climates **/ˈklaɪ.mət/** <sub> Khí hậu </sub>.

  <a name="laughing"></a>
 ## LAUGHING